Air Tindi: History

 Air Tindi was established by two families, Alex Arychuk and his wife Sheila, and his brother Peter Arychuk and his wife Teri.
-It began operations on 1 November 1988, with four float/ski aircraft.
-In 1990, it purchased its first de Havilland Canada DHC-6 Twin Otter STOL capable turboprop with the help of the Rae-Edzo Development Corporation, allowing the airline to expand and provide more services to the growing mining exploration industry.
+It began operations on 1 November 1988, with four float / ski aircraft.
+In 1990, it purchased its first turboprop, the STOL capable de Havilland Canada DHC-6 Twin Otter with the help of the Rae-Edzo Development Corporation, allowing the airline to expand and provide more services to the growing mining exploration industry.
 In 1991, Air Tindi merged with Latham Island Airways and acquired a further four aircraft in the process.
 By mid-1992, Air Tindi was operating four Twin Otters on floats.
 In 1993, its first large aircraft was purchased, a DHC-4 Caribou for re-supply work with the mining industry.
 A DHC-7 Dash 7 STOL capable turboprop was acquired in 1996.

 On 19 December 2006, Air Tindi was sold to Discovery Air (Toronto Stock Exchange at DA.A), a publicly traded holding company based in London, Ontario.
 The founders originally maintained their positions with Air Tindi, but various corporate disagreements led to Alex Arychuk leaving as president, and departing the Discovery Air board.

-In August 2011 the Government of Nunavut announced that it had awarded a contract to Air Tindi and its partner Aqsaqniq, owned by Dennis Lyall, to provide medivac services to the Kitikmeot Region of Nunavut.
+In August 2011, the Government of Nunavut announced that it had awarded a contract to Air Tindi and its partner Aqsaqniq, owned by Dennis Lyall, to provide medivac services to the Kitikmeot Region of Nunavut.
 The previous holder of the contract, Adlair Aviation, appealed to the Nunavummi Nangminiqaqtunik Ikajuuti and a decision was expected by 11 October 2011.
 The decision to dismiss the appeal was made 29 October 2011 and the news released 31 October.
 Adlair was given an extension on their contract until the end of November 2011.
 Air Tindi also provides medivac services for the entirety of Northwest Territories.

 In December 2024, Northwestern Air announced it would be shutting down its scheduled flights.
 Air Tindi agreed to take over its routes and announced it would acquire two Dash 8s to cover the Yellowknife-Fort Smith-Fort Chipewyan-Edmonton route.